rmn20/Talkit/README.md

 ### Branch
 Takes one of several paths based on the value of a variable.
 Each port can link to one Text, Node, Set, or Branch.

+### GenChoice
+Creates list with several responses that will appear only if the necessary conditions are met.
+First connection leads to path when no conditions are met and no choices appear.

 ### Node
 Does nothing.
 Can link to one Text, Node, Set, or Branch, or to one or more Choices.